rtolsma/rtolsma.github.io/_posts/2023-06-05-stanford-reflection.markdown

 The first 8 weeks were pre-covid, and consisted of a lot of fun continuation of the themes in Fall, including the increased emphasis on social life.

 **Highlights**:
-- To support career exploration, I wanted to get experiences with industry research in fintech, ML in academia, and big tech (since I am a sheeple, and saw grass that a significant percent of other Stanford sheeple were grazing on)
+- To support career exploration, I wanted to get experiences with industry research in Fintech, ML in academia, and big tech (since "Ryan is a sheeple", and saw grass that a significant percent of other Stanford sheeple were grazing on)

 **Mistakes**: